vjovanov/actormig/actor-migration.md

 Future major releases of Scala will not contain Scala actors as the part of the distribution.

 In section "Staying With Scala Actors" we will discuss the option of staying with the existing implementation of actors.
-Then in section "Migration Overview" we will describe the migration process and talk about what is being changed in the Scala distribution and Scala actors code base in order to support it .
+In section "Migration Overview" we will describe the migration process and talk about what is being changed in the Scala distribution and Scala actors code base in order to support it .
 Then in section "Step by Step Guide for Migration to Akka" we show individual steps, with working examples, that one needs to take to convert the code to the version compatible with Akka.

 ## Staying With Scala Actors